EugeneHadion/playwright-ui/README.md

 ## Reports

-### Locally

 When the tests are completed, an HTML report is generated.
 To open it, run the following command:

 ```bash
 npm run report:html:show
 ```

-### CI

-When running the `playwright.yml` workflow, the HTML report is deployed to the `reports` branch.
-The GitHub Pages feature is enabled in this branch, and you can view the deployed report by following this [link](https://eugenehadion.github.io/playwright-ui/).

-## GitHub Actions

-In this template, we use GitHub Actions to run all the tests and then deploy the report in the `reports` branch.